-This regulatory landscape, however, will change significantly after the Decision comes into effect in September 2017.
+This regulatory landscape, however, may change significantly.
 According to the Decision, private schools can be established as not-for-profit or for-profit entities.
 The Decision no longer makes a distinction between schools of which the school sponsors require reasonable returns and schools of which the school sponsors do not require reasonable returns.
 School sponsors of for-profit schools may obtain operating profits, while schools sponsors of not-for-profit schools cannot obtain operating profits.

 As a holding company, our ability to pay dividends and other cash distributions to our shareholders depends on our ability to receive dividends and other distributions from our PRC subsidiary.
 The amount of dividends and other distributions our PRC subsidiary is able to pay to us depends on the amount of service fees paid by our VIE and its subsidiaries pursuant to the contractual arrangements.
-Commerce & Finance Law Offices, our PRC legal counsel, advises us that the Decision has no material impact on the contractual arrangements and that the contractual arrangements will remain legal and effective (including the payment of fees pursuant thereunder) after the Decision becomes effective, if the Sino-foreign Schools Regulation, the Guidance Catalog and other relevant PRC laws remain unchanged by then, because (i) the Sino-foreign Schools Regulation and the Guidance Catalog still prohibit foreign ownership of pre-education schools in the PRC and restrict the operation of kindergartens to Sino-foreign cooperation; and (ii) the Decision does not prohibit the contractual arrangements in relation to schools operating in the PRC, and does not prohibit the payment of service fees by private schools operating in the PRC to their service providers, including the payment of fees pursuant to the contractual arrangements.
-However, if the relevant PRC government authorities take a different view to our PRC legal counsel, such authorities may seek to confiscate any or all of the service fees that have been paid by our VIE or its subsidiaries, including retrospectively, if, among other things, such service fees are viewed as being "reasonable returns" or "profits" taken by the school sponsors of these schools in violation of PRC laws and regulations.
-The relevant PRC authorities may also seek to stop children enrollments at our kindergartens or, in a worse situation, revoke the operation permits of these kindergartens.
+Commerce & Finance Law Offices, our PRC legal counsel, advises us that the Decision has no material impact on the contractual arrangements remains legal and effective (including the payment of fees pursuant thereunder) because (i) the Sino-foreign Schools Regulation and the Guidance Catalog still prohibit foreign ownership of pre-education schools in the PRC and restrict the operation of kindergartens to Sino-foreign cooperation; and (ii) the Decision does not prohibit the contractual arrangements in relation to schools operating in the PRC, and does not prohibit the payment of service fees by private schools operating in the PRC to their service providers, including the payment of fees pursuant to the contractual arrangements and seek to confiscate any or all of the service fees that have been paid by our VIE or its subsidiaries, including retrospectively, if, among other things, such service fees are viewed as being "reasonable returns" or "profits" taken by the school sponsors of these schools in violation of PRC laws and regulations.
+The relevant PRC authorities may also seek to halt children enrollments at our kindergartens or, in a worse situation, revoke the operation permits of these kindergartens.
 As a result, our business and financial performance may be materially and adversely affected.